GDAC-at-Davis/CubeWhacker/README.md

 # CubeWhacker
 Whack Cubes!
-A simple game for use in club workshops.
+Add your models into the game and see them in action!